ic1y/ic1y/README.md

 ## About me

-I'm a student interested in computers, science and computer science 🧑‍💻.
+I'm a student into computers, science and computer science 🧑‍💻.

 ### My Achievements
 - Apple WWDC Swift Student Challenge Winner (2023)